 Many traders would like to transition to quantitative trading but think it is overwhelmingly complicated.
 However, there are many levels of quantitative trading and if the right tools are used, the complexity level decreases significantly to the point that any trader who knows simple arithmetic can do it.

 It is easy to just look at a chart for promising formations or have software to scan the market for patterns.
 The problem with this approach is that it works only for the few that have a good understanding of price action, good intuition and can control their wishful thinking.
 The rest, about 95% of the traders, in the best case end up with small losses.
-The reason for that is known for many years: the trading signals these naive methods generate are random and their expected return is negative due to trading cost.
+The reason for that is known for many years: the trading signals charting methods generate are mostly random and their expected return is negative due to trading cost.

 The extra steps that are required to test for the presence of bias and determine whether a trading method has true potential are taken by few.
 The following principles are known to reduce the bias inherent in the trading system development process: